Dhrupti02/Data-Science-Portfolio/README.md

 So the very first question people ask is what is data science?
 Here is a brief introduction to data science that will help to interpret what data science is.

+I believe being a Data Scientist, only having technical and math skills is not enough.
+A little intuitive and investigative mind in the domain is as important as technical skills.

 **What is data science?**

 There is no perfect definition for data science.
 Data science is getting insights from real-world data using